| Question 18: What information should newcomers to Canada consider when obtaining automobile insurance quotes?

 1. Drivers Licence

 If you are new to Canada, you must exchange your driver’s license for a Newfoundland and Labrador licence within three months of becoming a resident.
-Licencing is handled by the Motor Registration Division with oversight from Digital Government and Service NL.
+Licencing is handled by the Motor Registration Division with oversight from Government Modernization and Service Delivery.
 More information on the driver’s licence application process can be found here.

 2. Shop Around for Coverage